Flour Power: Think Beyond Wheat

 Rice flour

-Rice flour can be milled from white, brown, red or any variety of rice, and it has a long tradition throughout Asia; from India to Japan.
+Rice flour can be milled from white, brown, red or any variety of rice, and it has a long tradition throughout Asia, from India to Japan.
 Brown rice flour has a nutty quality whereas white rice flour is more neutral.

-Try it in: Rice flour lends baked goods a crumbly texture, which you can use to your advantage–in shortbread, for instance, which should be crumbly, or to create a tender crumb in cakes.
+Try it: Rice flour lends baked goods a crumbly texture, which you can use to your advantage–in shortbread, for instance, which should be crumbly, or to create a tender crumb in cakes.
 Substitute rice flour for a quarter of the all-purpose flour in baked goods.
 Use starchy Japanese mochiko (made from glutinous short-grain rice) as a thickener.

 Bean flour